martinmclarnon/coralogix-blazor-otel-example/Blog.md

 ![Image of the code for the Weather Forecast Service - Weather Forecast Service c sharp file](./blog-assets/image-code-weatherforecastservice.png)

 From here, I wanted to enhance this basic setup with some real-world monitoring capabilities.
 This is where observability comes in: rather than relying on gut feeling (or the infamous "it works on my machine" excuse), observability lets us know exactly what's happening under the hood when things go wrong.
-And in Agile, where bugs are lurking in every sprint, observability is invaluable because we are able to intergate the internal state of our system.
+And in Agile, where bugs are lurking in every sprint, observability is invaluable because I am able to intergate the internal state of our system.

 ## Getting Cozy with OTEL and Coralogix
 Now, the goal was to pump some telemetry data (traces, metrics, and logs) from my "DemoBlazor" app to Coralogix using OTEL.
 With OpenTelemetry being a kind of universal adapter for observability, the integration was actually pretty smooth.
 I just needed to install a few packages and configure endpoints and API keys in appsettings.json.